Compute

 x-envoy-upstream-service-time: 6

-According to the preceding outputs, the request with the correct JWT token can access the service, and the request with an incorrect JWT token or without a JWT token cannot access the service, which indicate that the request identity authentication takes effect.
+According to the preceding outputs, the request with the correct JWT token can access the service, and the request with an incorrect JWT token or without a JWT token cannot access the service.
+This means the request identity authentication takes effect.